tomasvn/til/GENERAL_LEARNING/2021/19-01-2021/NOTES.md

 - use `y` - to copy line from `VISUAL` mode
 - use `v` - to change to `VISUAL` mode
+- or use simply - `yy` to copy line

 ### VS Code shortcuts